Rohingya: Relocated refugees say life was better at Cox's Bazar | DW | 26.02.2021

 "It's not allowed," he said.

-Mohammad Faisal (pseudonym), another Rohingya on the island, told DW that the island lacks doctors and medical supplies.
+Mohammad Faisal (not his real name), another Rohingya on the island, told DW that the island lacks doctors and medical supplies.

 "A Rohingya woman died recently because she didn't get proper medical care.
 Another pregnant woman needed urgent medical care.
 But the island's medical facility is incapable of supporting her," he said.